WFM: 5 steps of forecasting (ongoing)

 Forecasting process overview:

 - The skills and workloads are configured.
 This is normally configured once, and then you rarely need to make changes.
-See WFM: Forecasting configuration for more information.
+See WFM: Prepare for forecasting (initial setup) for more information.

 - Review the skill templates and ensure that the default targets are correct.
 Shrinkage is the most common value to update because it might differ for different times of the year.
 See Adjust skill targets for more information.